MontrealAI/AGIJobsv1/README.md

 - Run `npm run config:validate` after editing to confirm addresses, namehashes, and governance parameters satisfy production guardrails before broadcasting migrations.

+### Alpha Club activation

+Premium `alpha.club.agi.eth` identities ship pre-configured in `config/ens.*.json`.
+The registrar enforces the 5,000 `$AGIALPHA` price floor automatically, so only funded registrations can mint these labels.
+Governance controls whether the `IdentityRegistry` marks the alpha namespace as officially active via the `alphaEnabled` flag that `configureEns` manages.
+Keep the flag `false` until the Alpha Club launch materials (for example, the dedicated registration flow) are ready, then execute `configureEns(alphaClubRootHash, /*alphaEnabled=*/true)` from the Safe to emit the activation event.
+Because ENS ownership checks already cover nested labels, existing alpha subdomains remain valid on-chain even before the flip; the toggle simply signals readiness to integrators and monitoring infrastructure.

 Sepolia deployments now read from their own configuration files, so populate `config/agialpha.sepolia.json` and `config/ens.sepolia.json` with the staging token and ENS registry addresses before migrating to that network.